tadyPi/tadyPi/README.md

 - 👋 Hi, i am a Javascript developer who uses Node.js for development, Google UX/UI designer and graduate of University Academy 92(UA92) Cloud and Cybersecurity Bootcamp were i passed the CompTia cloud essentials+ exam.
 -     I have also completed the Google UX Design professional course and currently working though the Google Cyber-security professional course.
 - 👀 I’m interested in Web Development and UI/UX design.
 I also have knowledge of Cloud services and Cybersecurity.
-- 🌱 i am a huge fan of Figma which i use for for design and VS code for development.
+- 🌱 i am a big fan of Figma which i use for for design and VS code for development.
 -     I’m currently learning Microsoft Azure, Amazon web services(AWS) and general Web development.
 HTML CSS and JavaScript.
 Node.js, React, Next.js, Tailwindcss, Clerk Auth, Shadcn-ui, Anima, Locofy, builder.io.

 - 💞️ I’m looking to collaborate on any projects while improving my knowledge.